Uluwatu Bali: 20 Top Things To Do In Uluwatu

 1. Uluwatu Temple

-Of course you have to start with the epic 1,000 year old temple that gave Uluwatu its name!
+Of course you have to start your Uluwatu travels by visiting the epic 1,000 year old temple that gave this area its name!

 2. Bingin Beach